hengrumay/hengrumay.github.io/_pages/research_overview.md

 one can really go further in their investigations as well as computational analyses to study and estimate solutions to questions
 like:
 <li> Where is the source of the measured brain signal? </li>
-<li> How do different parts of the brain communicate with with other?</li>
+<li> How do different parts of the brain communicate with each other?</li>
 <li> How do brain signals modulate with perception and action?</li>
 <li> Can we use brain signals to predict future behaviour?</li>
 <li> How does brain activity change as we age, or when we become (mentally|neurologically) ill? </li>